Introduction to the new Haiku scheduler, and other tidbits

 Create an O(1) thread scheduler with CPU affinity and soft real-time support which targets desktop responsiveness.

-I'd like to dedicate my next few blog entries to introducing myself and discussing how I got here, why I wanted to tackle this specific task, what background I have regarding the subject of thread scheduling, how I failed miserably to realise that my first attempt at designing an algorithm suitable for Haiku's needs had fundamental flaws, how far I am at my second attempt, and the obligatory comparison to Ingo Molnár's Completely Fair Scheduler that has been making the news in the Linux world.
-Later on, I guess it would be nice to use this space for progress reports and further discussion with the community as questions and suggestions arise.
+I’d like to dedicate my next few blog entries to introducing myself and discussing how I got here, why I wanted to tackle this specific task, what background I have regarding the subject of thread scheduling, how I failed miserably to realise that my first attempt at designing an algorithm suitable for Haiku’s needs had fundamental flaws, how far I am at my second attempt, and the obligatory comparison to Ingo Molnár’s Completely Fair Scheduler that has been making the news in the Linux world.

 Without further ado, here we go!
 I hope you enjoy the ride :)

-(Or: how I got here)
+Introduction (Or: how I got here)

 The story goes roughly like this: I had my first contact with BeOS when I was still attending high school.
 Unfortunately I didn’t experience what I perceived as being the Golden Years, namely the R4 era.
 My first real contact with BeOS was with R5 PE; then I bought the Gobe Productive + R5 Pro bundle, and BeOS was my main OS for quite some time on my Pentium 133.
 Ah, nostalgia :)